georgiKi/georgiKi/README.md

 - Building a new code integration platform inspired by CDN architectures, with pull-request features and deep developer UX.
 - Architecting and maintaining enterprise-level design systems at **Dustin Group**
-- Passion for integrating AI into frontend workflows
+- Integrating AI into frontend workflows

 ## 🧩 What I Do